A relationship may not complete you, but you can definitely complete the cells in Excel with AutoFill.

 If you’ve added password protection to your Excel sheet, you must remove it to use the AutoFill feature.

-Follow the process below to unprotect the spreadsheet in Excel:
+Follow the process below to remove the password protection from the Excel spreadsheet:

 After unprotecting the sheet, you can apply the AutoFill process and move the rows and columns in Excel.

-If you’re curious about the reason behind the AutoFill not functioning issue, continue reading the following passage to learn them in detail.
+If you’re curious why the AutoFill isn’t functioning, continue reading the following passage to learn them in detail.

-Why is the AutoFill Not Working on Microsoft Excel?
+Why is the AutoFill Not Working on MS Excel?

-The AutoFill feature isn’t functioning because the fill handle tool is disabled from the Excel settings.
+The AutoFill feature isn’t functioning because the fill handle tool is turned off from the Excel settings.
 Also, you’ll face problems in working the AutoFill option if using manual calculation mode, sort & filter, password protection, and providing insufficient information.

 The following passage will explain the causes and help you pinpoint your problem.

-Here are the reasons behind the AutoFill not functioning on MS Excel:
+Read the following reason behind the AutoFill not functioning on MS Excel:

 Disabled AutoFill